Skip to Content

 fingerprint authentication on blue digital background

-Contributed by David Konstant, Associate Cybersecurity Engineer, DOT Security
+Contributed to by David Konstant, Associate Cybersecurity Engineer, DOT Security

 Hackers love passwords.
 This may sound like a bold statement, but it’s true.
 Some passwords are more loved than others.
 Short passwords, ones with common and easy to guess words, and ones that lack complexity are favorites.